ll4866/ll4866.github.io/_posts/2025-03-30-assignment-2.md

 2. **Destination Markers:** Uniform yellow dots represent the “Bound To” locations.
 3. **Trajectories:** Dynamic arrows connect origin and destination points, color-coded by vessel nationality (British = red, German = green, French = blue, etc.).

 For clarity, origin labels are styled in blue, and destination tags in yellow.
-We added a temporal dimension using an animated timeline (set to 2x playback speed), which renders routes sequentially based on rigorously formatted arrival dates (DD-MM-YYYY 00:00:00).
+We added a temporal dimension using an animated timeline (set to 2x playback speed), which renders routes sequentially based on rigorously formatted arrival dates `(DD-MM-YYYY 00:00:00)`.
 This multi-layered visualization communicates three key narratives: (a) geographic movement patterns via the point-to-point connection system, (b) national fleet distributions through chromatic encoding, and (c) historical sequencing via the time-based animation.

 ![This is a GIF](/assets/gif/Map.gif "This is a GIF.")

-<a href="/assets/json/kepler.gl.json" download>📥 Click here to the Kepler data</a>
+<a href="/assets/json/kepler.gl.json" download> Kepler.gl Visualization Data (JSON) </a>

 ### Fantastic Dhows and Where to Find Them
 Initially, we tried using Google Sheets to represent our analysis on Dhows.
 However, we encountered numerous problems regarding Timeline Graphs, and the outcome did not display the data like we expected.
 Instead, we used an online tool called CSV Plots to map our data in a line graph.